Is There a Poison for Rabbits?

-There is no legal or safe poison made specifically for rabbits, and using toxic substances is dangerous and often illegal.
-Instead, humane methods like fencing, repellents, and professional wildlife control are the recommended ways to manage rabbit problems.
+There’s no legal or safe poison for rabbits, and using toxic substances is both dangerous and often illegal.
+The best solutions are humane methods like fencing, repellents, or professional wildlife control.

 Rabbits might look harmless, but anyone with a garden or landscaped yard knows how destructive they can be.
 From chewing tender plants to stripping bark off young trees, their constant nibbling can leave behind costly damage.